kronotop/kronotop/README.md

 Kronotop uses RESP3 as the client protocol.
 The reasoning behind this is simple: there are many high-quality Redis client implementations in all languages, and almost everyone has some experience with Redis.

-Despite the main focus is building a transactional document database by using FoundationDB as a metadata store, but implementing the most common Redis data structures is on the roadmap.
+Despite the main focus is building a transactional document database by using FoundationDB as a metadata store, implementing the most common Redis data structures is on the roadmap.
 Currently, Kronotop has already partial support for *String* and *Hash* data structures.

 ## Getting started